A La Carte – Soup Dejour

 Over the course of past three decades Katatonia has shifted their approach from death/doom over to dark progressive metal and finally arriving to what could be labelled as prog goth rock, with especially their previous album City Burials from 2020 taking the band in mellower and more electronics inspired rock direction.

 Sure, there were some good ol’ metal moments on it as well, but the general approach did change noticeably.
-General feel, however, is that which we’ve know from the band for at least couple of decades, meaning that it’s an album filled with beautiful dark atmosphere.
+The general feel, however, is that which we’ve known from the band for at least a couple of decades, meaning that it’s an album filled with beautiful dark atmosphere.

 But some 6–7 spins in the music starts to unfold and the initial simplicity and polishes starts to reveal the core quality of songwriting.
 Lots of almost less distinctive sonic elements are revealed, giving more depth to the songs as well as the production.